About Us

 Our Contacts

-Jodi Blakenship
+Jodi Blankenship

-Jodi Blakenship
+Jodi Blankenship

 Available Countries

-Phase 2 includes organizations based in most countries in the Middle East/North Africa, sub-Saharan Africa, and the Caribbean and Phase 3 includes organizations based in most countries in South Asia, Southeast Asia, East Asia, and the Pacific.
+Reporters Shield operates globally, but we are building our membership in phases.
+Phase 1 includes organizations based in South America, North America, Europe, and Central Asia.
+Phase 2 includes organizations based in the Middle East/North Africa, sub-Saharan Africa, and the Caribbean.
+Phase 3 includes organizations based in South Asia, Southeast Asia, East Asia, and the Pacific.

 We cannot defend cases in certain countries without independent legal systems.
 We do however, welcome applications from organizations operating in restrictive environments or reporting in exile.
 If you have questions about your country or organization’s specific situation, please reach out to info@reporters-shield.org.